GeekRoom/roles/README.md

 ### Composer

-In order to install package, just add

-    "geekroom/roles": "1.0.x"

-to your composer.json.
-Then run `composer install` or `composer update`.

-or you can run the `composer require` command from your terminal:
+In order to install package, just run the `composer require` command from your terminal:

-    composer require geekroom/roles:1.0.x
+    composer require geekroom/roles

 ### Service Provider